Attorney Brian Christensen

 Brian joined the team at Arnold & Itkin in 2021, embracing the opportunity to continue helping those who need it most.
 Throughout his career, he has shown an infallible drive to achieve the best outcome for every client he represents.
-He draws upon extensive trial experience and an in-depth understanding of appellate law from witnessing numerous appeals before the U.S. Supreme Court, bringing Arnold & Itkin’s clients the highest level of appellate support.
+He draws upon extensive trial experience, bringing Arnold & Itkin’s clients the highest level of appellate support.

 Brian earned his bachelor’s degree in accounting at Brigham Young University and his law degree from the J. Reuben Clark Law School at Brigham Young University.
 He graduated cum laude and was Lead Note and Comment Editor for the BYU Law Review.
 He has been published in the BYU Law Review and the American Antitrust Institute.